ben-j-barlow/ben-j-barlow.github.io/_posts/2025-06-07-apg-blog-closing-statement.md

 <hr class="dots">

-## Did AI Perception Gap Achieve It's Aim?
+## Did AI Perception Gap Achieve Its Aim?

 That's for **you**, the reader, to answer!
-If you're still reading at my eigth (and final!) entry, I'd love to hear how your perceptions changed during the series.
+If you're still reading at my eighth (and final!) entry, I'd love to hear how your perceptions changed during the series.
 I've spent over 100 hours on this project; any sense of reward would no doubt put a smile on my face!

 Anyhow, I hope you too were smiling whilst reading: **AI Perception Gap, over and out.**